3-Ingredient Napoleon Cake

 Why you’ll love this recipe:

-And the unique look of this cake guarantees to “wow” your guests.
+- Presentation: The unique look of this cake guarantees to “wow” your guests.

 As mentioned, you need only 3 ingredients, which means each ingredient plays a vital role.